medkit-lib/medkit/docs/tutorial/entity_matching.md

 ## Regular expression matching

-Medkit comes with a built-in matcher that can identify entities based on regular expressions.
-For a complete overview of its features, you can refer to its {mod}`API doc<medkit.text.ner.regexp_matcher>`.
+`medkit` comes with a built-in matcher that can identify entities based on regular expressions.
+For a complete overview of its features, you can refer to {mod}`medkit.text.ner.regexp_matcher`.

 We are going to use regular expressions to match entities that cannot be detected by a dictionary-based approach, such as age and weight indications:

 :::{code}
 from medkit.text.ner import RegexpMatcher, RegexpMatcherRule